Lorenzo Sonego: 2019: First ATP title, Masters 1000 quarterfinal

-2020: French Open fourth round, ATP 500 final, win over World no. 1
+2020: Major fourth round, ATP 500 final, win over World No. 1

 Sonego made a career-best 4th round appearance at the 2020 French Open, defeating Emilio Gómez, Alexander Bublik, and 27th seed Taylor Fritz before losing to 12th seed Diego Schwartzman in straight sets.
 His match against Fritz had the longest tiebreak in French Open history in the third set, finishing eventually with a 19–17 score in favor of Sonego.

 At the 2020 Erste Bank Open, Sonego, as a lucky loser, shocked world No. 1 Novak Djokovic in straight sets 6-2 6–1.
 It was only Djokovic's third loss of the year.
 Sonego went on to make the final of the event, but lost to fifth seed Andrey Rublev 4–6, 4–6.